SCH-IT-MurdochUni/NetworkingLabs/Reusable_Learning_Objects/exam_preparation.md

 ### Critiquing AI ###

-Remeber that you may not know if the generative AI tool you are using is correct.
-Remember, you are aiming for understanding, not memorization.
+You may not know if the generative AI tool you are using is correct.
+Your goal is understanding, not memorization.
 If you understand the topic well, you likely won't need to memorize much.
 Be [Socratic in your questioning](https://en.wikipedia.org/wiki/Socratic_questioning) and quizzing of AI.
 If you are uncertain, share your query on the unit Teams site for discussion with teaching staff and fellow tutors.

+Critiquing AI and drilling down into why the Generative AI algorithm may be providing a reponse will strengthen your written communication skills as well as your critical thinking skills.

 ### Common Exam Mistakes ###